francopasut/academic/content/en/authors/admin/_index.md

 ---
 Welcome to the _"Domus Verborum"_ (home of words) of Franco Pasut.

-I only write to keep my mind active and to practise editing with Vim and Emacs.
+I only write to keep my mind active and to practise editing with Vim and Emacs in order,  to slow down my unavoidable "entropy" .

-This site has been designed for dual language usage.

-But the language sections are quite independent and, therefore, not all articles have a corresponding translation.

 If someone will find something interesting among my writings I will be pleased.